lshtm-gigs/gigs/README.md

 remotes::install_github(repo = "lshtm-gigs/gigs")
 ```

-## Terminology
+## Rationale + terminology

-GIGS operates on anthropometric measurements, and can convert between
+When working with growth measurements from individual children, it is
+helpful to compare those measurements to a growth standard, which
+represents average growth for an population of children.
+This allows
+assessment of individual growth - for example, that a baby was born
+small, but later caught up to its peers in size.
+It also allows you to
+compare measurements from different children.

+These standards of growth can be made in different ways, but the best
+studies utilise international samples made of up thousands of healthy
+fetuses, newborns, or children.
+In **gigs**, you’ll find different
+international growth standards, allowing you to compare growth measures
+from children with different ages, weights, heights, and more.

+In general, you’ll use **gigs** to transform raw growth measures to
-these and *z-scores*/*centiles*.
-Z-scores and centiles represent the
+*z-scores* or *centiles*.
+Z-scores and centiles represent the location
-location of a measurement within a normal distribution of values, such
+of a measurement within a normal distribution of values, such that:
-that:

 - A *z-score* is the number of standard deviations from the mean for a
   given anthropometric measurement (e.g. height or weight).